 Columbia Gas Construction Projects

-Columbia Gas is planning to undertake a series of major infrastructure upgrades in our community, beginning in 2025.
-These upgrades include: The replacement of old high pressure gas lines with…
+Columbia Gas is planning to undertake a series of major infrastructure upgrades in our community, tentatively scheduled to begin in the Spring of 2025.
+These upgrades include: The replacement of…

 Building Permit Reminders